avifried1/usvisa-il-app/README.md

 ### Running locally

-For easier testing and development cycles (no need to build a docker image) use [main_osx](/src/main_osx.py) for running locally without Docker (currently tested in OSX)
+For easier testing and development cycles (no need to build a docker image) use the same [main](/src/main.py) file, but set the environment variable app_os to `macos` (currently only macOS supported):

 ```shell
 # set up the environment